 Questions about Privacy and Details of Data Controller

-Dr Louise Oliver, Surrey Psychology Practice, Castle House, Park Road, Banstead, SM7 3BT
+Dr Louise Oliver, Surrey Therapy Practice, Castle House, Park Road, Banstead, SM7 3BT

-Dr Emilie Cassell, Surrey Psychology Practice, Castle House, Park Road, Banstead, SM7 3BT
+Dr Emilie Cassell, Surrey Therapy Practice, Castle House, Park Road, Banstead, SM7 3BT

 Please include the subject "DATA ISSUE" in the subject line.

-We may occasionally make changes to this statement and when we do we will post the update on the Surrey Psychology website.
+We may occasionally make changes to this statement and when we do, we will post the update on the Surrey Therapy Practice website.